-Pergamon or Pergamum - A fabulous and well-preserved Greco-Roman city, famous for its Altar of Zeus, its Temples of Athena, Trajan, and Dionysus, plus its magnificent and unusually steep 10,000 seat theatre.
+Pergamon - A fabulous and well-preserved Greco-Roman city, famous for its Altar of Zeus, its Temples of Athena, Trajan, and Dionysus, plus its magnificent and unusually steep 10,000 seat theatre.

-Day 7: Ephesus Meals: B, L, D
+Day 7: Ephesus

-Today enjoy a leisurely visit on foot to the outstanding UNESCO World Heritage site of Ephesus, one of the best-preserved Greco-Roman sites in the world.
-Here the streets and buildings are so well preserved it isn't hard to imagine ancient life as it must have been, whether at the bath houses, the market, the theatre or the magnificent Celcus library.
-Later return to your hotel in Selcuk and take some time to relax before tomorrow's flight to Cappadocia.
+This morning you will explore the UNESCO World Heritage site of Ephesus, one of the best-preserved ancient sites in the world.
+The streets and buildings are so well preserved it isn't hard to imagine ancient life as it must have been, whether at the bath houses, the market, the theatre or the magnificent Celsus Library.
+Later enjoy a picnic lunch along with a chance to prepare and cook some of the food.
+In the afternoon sample locally produced wines and learn how hand-woven Turkish carpets are produced, then return to your hotel in nearby Selcuk.

-Ephesus - Believed to have been settled in the 10th century BC by Ionians, but then changed hands many times before becoming a Roman dependency in 133 BC during the reign of Emperor Augustus.
-It was also an important city during early Christian times as evidenced by St. Paul's visit and St. John Ephesus being buried nearby.
+Ephesus - Ephesus is believed to have been settled in the 10th century BC by Ionians, but then changed hands many times before becoming a Roman dependency in 133 BC during the reign of Emperor Augustus.
+It was also an important city during early Christian times as evidenced by St. Paul's visit and St. John being buried nearby.
 The ruins that remain here give us a clear picture of life in Ephesus, including the roads used by chariots; ancient bath houses; mosaic pedestrian walkways; even a brothel.
 Among the most spectacular sites are the famous facade of the Celsus Library, constructed from 117-125 AD, which contained rectangular niches to hold its papyrus scrolls, and a spectacular, well-preserved theatre that could seat 24,000 people.